PyPSA/nomopyomo/README.md

-This script takes an unsolved [PyPSA](https://github.com/PyPSA/PyPSA) network and solves an investment and operation linear optimisation problem with power flow (LOPF) using a custom handler for the optimisation solver, rather than pyomo.
+This script takes an unsolved [PyPSA](https://github.com/PyPSA/PyPSA) network and solves an investment and operation linear optimisation problem with power flow (LOPF) using a custom handler for the optimisation solver, rather than the [pyomo](http://www.pyomo.org) optimisation framework used by PyPSA.

 nomopyomo is both faster than pyomo and uses considerably less memory.